-Adding Special Characters To Your Content – Plugins
+Inserting Symbols And Characters Into Your Content – Plugins

-The HTML Special Characters Helper plugin for WordPress is free that can be very handy if you frequently use the WordPress Text editor and need to add special characters to your posts and pages …
+HTML Special Characters Helper is a free plugin for WordPress that can be very useful if you frequently use the WordPress Text editor and would like to add special characters and symbols to your content …

-You can download the plugin from the WordPress free plugin directory, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from inside the WordPress dashboard …
+You can download the plugin from the WordPress plugin repository, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from inside your WP dashboard …

-After the plugin is installed and activated, a new HTML Special Characters functionality will be added to your Add/Edit Post and Add/Edit Page screen columns …
+After installing the plugin, an HTML Special Characters functionality will be added to your Add/Edit Post and Add/Edit Page screen columns …

 To display more characters, click on the See more link …